Practice Note 2A Eligibility Criteria for Sponsors

 Industry-based metrics and cross-industry metrics

-- In addition, IFRS S2 requires an issuer to disclose cross-industry metric categories including:
+4.28 In addition to GHG emissions, IFRS S2 requires an issuer to disclose cross-industry metric categories including:

 The industry-based guidance can assist issuers in meeting the requirements for disclosures related to cross-industry metric categories.